- Abnormal Limb Rotation Range:

 Chelsea: You can't get me to make a culturally ignorant remark!
 I refuse to do it!

-One clip featuring a drag queen beauty pageant, one particular entrant's name is Jamily, and nobody can seem to agree on how to pronounce her name; the narrator pronounces it as both "Jah-meal-lee" and "Jah-mill-lee", while Chelsea Peretti pronounces it as "Jam-illy".
+- One clip featuring a drag queen beauty pageant, one particular entrant's name is Jamily, and nobody can seem to agree on how to pronounce her name; Chip pronounces it as both "Jah-meal-lee" and "Jah-mill-lee", while Chelsea pronounces it as "Jam-illy".

-Jerkass Has a Point: One of Frank Stallone's post-scripts, where he rants about women with tattoos and body piercings.
+- Jerkass Has a Point: One of Frank's postscripts, where he rants about women with tattoos and body piercings.

-The Khan: From an "Inventions" episode, Brendan Walsh has two Imagine Spots as to what the Quick Sip and the Go Plate will do to the paper cup and table industries, respectively.
+- The Khan: From an "Inventions" episode, Brendan has two Imagine Spots as to what the Kwik Sip and the Go Plate will do to the paper cup and table industries, respectively.

 Paper Cup Industry

-Ted Jessup: Because of a new invention called the Quick Sip.
+Ted: Because of a new invention called the Kwik Sip.
 It turns your faucet into a fountain.

-Daniel Baldwin: *Pulls out a wallet with a photo of his "family"* This... this Quick Sip doesn't care about my family?
+Daniel: [pulls out a wallet with a photo of his "family" note ] I guess Kwik Sip doesn't care about my family...